Alaska Short-Term Rental Association (ASTRA)

 Lodging, Organized.

-Host Alaska is the statewide trade association representing Alaska residents who operate short-term rentals and small inns.
-We track regulations, conduct research, and represent the operator perspective in policy conversations.
+Host Alaska is the statewide trade association for Alaska's short-term rental and small inn industry.
+We provide educational and compliance resources, conduct industry research, and represent operators in policy conversations.

 Happening now: Anchorage STR registration portal is open